 Without a doubt, you wouldn’t like to copy-paste all of this data or worse - have to start from scratch.
 Think about other data, like customers, orders, user reviews, etc. - certainly, you wouldn’t like to leave it behind as well.

-How to Migrate Store Data from WooCommerce to PrestaShop
+How Do I Migrate from WooCommerce to PrestaShop

 Get PrestaShop store ready